The Sorry Plight of the Human Male

 Is there any way we can save these tragic figures, any way to ease their pain, calm their nerves, save their strength, or settle their stomachs?

-We can help the human male -- and though the path is not an easy one, we can follow it, each of us, by reading and putting into effect a number of tested rules.
+We can help the human male — and though the path is not an easy one, we can follow it, each of us, by reading and putting into effect some tested rules.

-And these principles are tested.
-They are not the result of lazy armchair thinking.
-Our pioneers have gone into the field, experimenting, checking, re-checking.

-What you will see here in this series of Playboy articles are only the trials that have succeeded.
-Those countless ones that have failed have not been listed.

-On the other hand, if you are crowding seventy, it is still not too late to add happy years to your life.
+On the other hand, if you are crowding 70, it is still not too late to add happy years to your life.

 Regardless of your age, after the first few columns you will feel your load begin to lighten, your shoulders straighten, and a new look of courage come into your eyes.